LucianaMurimi/HN_posts/README.md

 - Do posts created at a certain times receive more comments on average?

 ### Dataset
-The dataset is obtained from https://www.kaggle.com/hacker-news/hacker-news-posts.
+The dataset is obtained from https://www.kaggle.com/hacker-news/hacker-news-posts and the analysis is as illustrated in `HN_posts` notebook in this repository.